Existence of weak solutions to a generalized nonlinear multi-layered fluid-structure interaction problem with the Navier-slip boundary conditions: Introduction

 \subsection{Motivation}

 In recent years, mathematical problems of fluid-structure interaction have been studied continuously.
 These problems arise from several applications in different fields, such as biomechanics, blood flow dynamics, aeroelasticity, hydroelasticity and so on.
-There are many research works that are investigating the problems from different aspects.
+There are many research works that are investigating the problems from different aspects in the area of analysis and numerical simulations \cite{Bm2016,Bc2020}.
 For fluid-elastic interaction problem with strong solutions results, Beir\~{a}o da Veiga \cite{BDV2004} consider 2D fluid and 1D linear elastic model with periodic boundary conditions.
 They proved the local strong solutions by the linearization of fluid equation and fixed point theorem.
 Coutand and Shkoller showed the existence of a unique regular local solution of a 3D fluid-3D structure (linear \cite{CS2005} or quasi-linear \cite{CS2006} elasticity) immersed in the fluid.
 Then Cheng and Shkoller \cite{ChS2010} extended the strong solution results to nonliear elastic Koiter shell.
 Lequeurre \cite{Lequeurre2011,Lequeurre2013} expanded the results of Beir\~{a}o da Veiga.
-They removed the small condtion on initial data, obtained the local strong solution results and showed the globally existence of strong solutions with small initial data.
+They obtained the existence of a unique, local in time, strong solution for any data, and showed the globally existence of strong solutions with small initial data.
 Later, Grandmont and Hillairet \cite{GH2016} considered a 2d fluid equation coupled with elastic beam equation and obatin the globally strong solution by means of a regularized system.
 Subsequently, Grandmont, Hillairet and Lequeurre \cite{GHL2019} generalized the beam equation in \cite{GH2016} with different parameters combination.
-They improved the existence result of strong solutions with the same regularity of initial data by a regularization mathod.
+They improved the existence result of strong solutions with the same regularity of initial data by a regularization method.
 More results concerning strong solution can be found in \cite{IKLT2014,IKLT2017,KT2012b,KTZ2009,QGY2020,QY2018}.